s-KaiNet/spsave/README.md

 #### Credentials:

 `spsave 3.x` implicitly depends on another module used for SharePoint authentication from node js - [node-sp-auth](https://github.com/s-KaiNet/node-sp-auth).
 For `spsave` credentials param you need to pass exactly the same object, as for `node-sp-auth` [credentialsOptions object](https://github.com/s-KaiNet/node-sp-auth#params).
 That also means that `spsave` supports all authentication options supported by `node-sp-auth`.
 On [Recipes page](docs/Recipes.md) you can find a bit more samples.
+You can also pass a null as credentials, in that case spsave will ask you for credentials and will store your credentials in a user folder in an encrypted manner (everything is handled by `node-sp-auth` actually).

 #### File(s) options: